 I highly recommend him as he’ll take you to all the good places to take some fab shots.
 You will leave at the end of a day, not only with great knowledge of Dartmoor but also some lovely pics to take home with you.”

-Does any of that make me a better guide than the next person?
+Does my being Devon born or having done The Ten Tors make me a better guide than the next person?

-If you’re a photographer and who can’t admit there’s a 14 year old in Bristol with an iPhone 12 on Instagram who is a way better photographer than you’ll ever be, you’re unlikely to either enjoy your photography, or create anything people want to see.
+If you’re a photographer and you have trouble admitting there’s a 16 year old on Instagram with a hand-me-down iPhone 12 from Bristol who is a way better photographer than you’ll ever be, then you’re not likely to either enjoy your photography, or create anything people will want to see.

-Same with the moor - a friend of mine Max Piper is only 22 and he has probably forgotten more about Dartmoor than I ever knew.
+The same could easily be said about knowledge of the moor.
+A friend of mine Max Piper is still only in his early 20’s and has probably forgotten more about Dartmoor than I will ever know 😂

 You can read my reviews (they’re all real) or you can message somebody who knows me, or has been on a walk with me.

-I’m definitely not everybody's cup of tea and I’m fairly opinionated and I don’t mind a decent debate.
+I’m definitely not everybody's cup of tea, I’m fairly opinionated and I don’t mind a decent debate if one is on offer.

-I leave that to the photographers who love to stand on a hillside at the time the sun is supposed to rise and then complain it’s a cloudy day.
-On many occasions I have definitely decided to be in the rough area of somewhere picturesque at around the time the sun will rise.
+I leave that to the photographers who love to stand on a hillside freezing their butt’s off for a half hour before the sun is supposed to rise and then complain it’s a cloudy day.
+My usual planning involves being in the rough area of somewhere picturesque at around the time the sun will rise.

 “I invited Paul to organise a walk on Dartmoor, with photo opportunities, for some of the volunteers at the Museum of Dartmoor Life.